-Interagency Group on International Aviation: Serving as the executive secretariat for the Interagency Group on International Aviation (IGIA), the staff are responsible for providing coordinated USG policy recommendations on international aviation matters to the U.S. Department of State.
-The IGIA Secretariat serves as the conduit between the USG and ICAO headquarters in Montreal and its seven Regional Offices.
-All incoming documentation or correspondence for USG information or action is directed to the IGIA Secretariat for coordination.
-Additionally, the IGIA Secretariat ensures that the final USG position is submitted to appropriate ICAO Offices.
+The IGIA Secretariat includes a Principal Staff Officer who is responsible for coordinating USG policy with the applicable IGIA member agencies.
+In addition to coordination of broad cross-USG international aviation matters, IGIA Secretariat serves as the conduit between the USG and ICAO headquarters in Montreal and its seven Regional Offices.
+All incoming documentation or correspondence for USG information or action is directed to the IGIA Secretariat for coordination and the IGIA Secretariat is responsible for submission of responses to the appropriate organizations and ICAO Offices.

 The FAA is responsible for safety oversight of U.S. civil operators, U.S.- registered civil aircraft, and FAA-certificated airmen worldwide.
 The proliferation and technological advancement of anti-aircraft weaponry systems, particularly in States experiencing conflict, poses a serious threat to the safety and security of international civil air traffic.
 Well known losses of passenger aircraft include the 2014 downing of Malaysia Airlines flight MH17 and 2020 downing of Ukraine International Airlines flight PS752.

 Despite States’ obligations under the Chicago Convention and related Annexes established by ICAO, not all States experiencing conflict provide adequate information about the safety and security of their airspace, nor do they take precautionary measures to restrict or close their airspace when necessary.
 As a result, other States regularly issue warnings, recommendations and/or operational directives to their respective national air operators flying near global areas of conflict.

 FAA has four main tools to address concerns about potentially hazardous airspace outside the U.S.:

 - Information Sharing